Home

 Coke was for many years the chief promoter and pioneer of Methodist foreign missions.
 Appointed by John Wesley as co-superintendent with Francis Asbury of the Methodist Church in America (where they were known as Bishops), Coke made eighteen transatlantic voyages, visited thirteen Caribbean islands, presided over many Irish Conferences and single-handedly organised the recruitment, travel and support of the early missionaries.

-He was a tireless fund-raiser, begging unashamedly for mission funds and devoting his own fortune to the cause.
+He was a tireless fundraiser, begging unashamedly for mission funds and devoting his own fortune to the cause.
 As well as the West Indies, he dispatched preachers to France and, after two false starts, to Sierra Leone.
 He died at sea in 1814, leading a missionary party to Ceylon (Sri Lanka).

 Organisation and Expansion

-Coke's departure made it imperative to set up a reliable system of support for the burgeoning missionary enterprise.
+Coke's death made it imperative to set up a reliable system of support for the burgeoning missionary enterprise.
 From 1813 District Missionary Societies began to be formed up and down the country to raise funds.
 These were unified as the Wesleyan Methodist Missionary Society, with a constitution adopted by the Conference of 1818.

 Children's branches were formed too; the Juvenile Missionary Association eventually became a significant contributor to the Society's funds.
 Soon three Missionary Secretaries were appointed and premises acquired as a base for the operation.
 Missionaries were sent to South Africa, Australia, India and Canada, and to The Gambia and the Gold Coast (Ghana).